andweeb/Ki/README.md

 }
 ```

-Ki comes shipped with [default workflow events](), but custom definitions can be set to `Ki.workflows` to either override the default keybindings or set new ones.
+Ki comes shipped with [default workflow events](), but custom definitions can be set to `Ki.workflows` to either override the default keybindings or register new ones.
 For example, the snippet above overwrites the default Safari, Siri, and Spotify events and adds new Slack and Skype events.

 ### Transition events